 Chicken Paprikash Ingredients

 - Butter.
-Use 1 tablespoon butter (or use vegetable oil)
+Use 1 tablespoon butter (or use olive oil)

 - Chicken.
 Use 2 pounds bone-in chicken pieces.
 I used thighs for this recipe, skin on.
 You can also make paprika chicken with chicken breast.

 - Vegetables.
 Use 1 large onion, 1 red bell pepper, 1 jalapeno pepper, (optional, for more spice factor) and 3 cloves garlic.
 Traditional chicken paprikash uses only onion and skips the peppers.